 All Quill activities are aligned to both Common Core State Standards (CCSS) and Readability Level in order to help teachers gauge the approximate difficulty level when choosing activities to assign to their students.

 In Quill's activity library, teachers have the option to filter by either Readability Level or CCSS Grade Level in the menu on the left side of the screen.

 The Readability Level filter sorts all activities by a grade level score based on a series of text complexity systems, such as Lexile, Renaissance ATOS, and the Common Core standards.
 Since Quill activities focus on building writing skills, using a text with a lower Readability Level can sometimes better enable students to practice the writing skill.

-The CCSS filter sorts all activities by Common Core State Standard level and other classifications, such as Benchmark Assessments.
-Teachers have the option to assign activities from any CCSS or Readability level, or other classification based on their students’ needs.
+The CCSS Grade Level filter sorts all activities by Common Core State Standard level and other classifications, such as Benchmark Assessments.

-Teachers will always have access to activities at all levels, because these standards do not always align with the development stages of students.
+Teachers will always have access to all the activities in the activity library because these standards do not always align with the development stages of students.
 Moreover, different schools teach different grammar concepts at different times.
-For example, we have found that our 2nd-grade CCSS materials are popular among middle schools.
-Relative pronouns, a 4th-grade CCSS concept, are often taught in high schools.
+For this reason, teachers will have the option to assign activities aligned to any CCSS Grade Level, Readability Level, or other filters based on their students’ needs.

 Have more questions?

-Please feel free to live chat with us through the green message bubble on the bottom right corner of the screen or email us at firstname.lastname@example.org.
+Please feel free to send a message to the Quill team using the green message bubble on the bottom right corner of the screen or email us at firstname.lastname@example.org.